carlonlv/Data-Challenge-2019/Report.md

 ## Statistical Results

-Here are some samples from the results generated, we will discuss about our interpretation from a statistic prespective and an economic point of view.
+Here are some samples from the results generated, we will discuss about our interpretation from a statistical prespective and an economic point of view.

 ### Some Tables and Forms